 The investment in unconsolidated subsidiary represents Ferrellgas' investment in Ferrellgas Receivables, LLC and is accounted for using the equity method.
 During the six months ended January 31, 2003, Ferrellgas increased its investment in the subsidiary.
-See discussion of the transactions between Ferrellgas and Ferrellgas Receivables in "Management's Discussion and Analysis of Financial Condition and Results of Operations -Liquidity and Capital Resources - Investing Activities."

 F. Long-Term Debt

 Long-term debt consists of: